 DAP therefore only sources three species of tuna:

-Most of our canned tuna is produced using skipjact tuna (49% of our tuna volumes).
-The skipjack tuna used by our brands is caught in the Pacific Ocean, in areas assessed by WCPFC as not overfished, but they could come from any other fishing area where skipjact tuna resources are healthy (not overfished) as assessed by RFMOs.
+Most of our canned tuna is produced using skipjack tuna.
+The skipjack tuna used by our brands is caught in the Pacific Ocean, in areas assessed by WCPFC as not overfished, but they could come from any other fishing area where skipjack tuna resources are healthy (not overfished) as assessed by RFMOs.

-We managed in about 16% of our supplies, to replace yellowfin by a lesser known species, Tonggol.
-In terms of sustainability balance, such as species presents both a benefit and a drawback.
+We therefore managed, in about 10% of our supplies, to replace yellowfin by lesser known species like Tonggol.
+In terms of sustainability balance, such a species presents both a benefit and a drawback.
 On the plus side, Tonggol is a coastal fish caught by local small-scale fishermen.
 It contributes to the local economy and it is not listed as an endangered species of tuna.
 On the down side, these local species of tuna are not used by the major industries as they are less straightforward to collect and to process, therefore there is no official monitoring for their biomass.
 During the period, 100% of Tonggol was caught in the Western Pacific.

 (2) The code of conduct

 As explained above, DAP works with suppliers who share the same code of conduct for their factories and who, in turn, make it mandatory for their own suppliers.